-Cancer rates in this document represent the number of new cases of cancer per 100,000 population (incidence) or the number of cancer deaths per 100,000 population (mortality) during a specific time period."
-For example, if Guam's cancer incidence rate for females is 160.0 that means for every 100,000 females in Guam, approximately 160 new cases of cancer were diagnosed for the selected time period.
-If the true population of women in Guam is actually 50,000, then approximately 80 new cases of cancer are diagnosed for the selected time period.
-"Rates provide a useful way to compare the cancer burden irrespective of the actual population size."
-Populations vary greatly, so this method allows us to 'normalize' the data and make valid comparisons between Guam and the U.S. or other States; or comparisons by sex, ethnic group, and/or geographic area.
+Cancer rates in this document represent the number of new cases of cancer per 100,000 population (incidence) or the number of cancer deaths per 100,000 population (mortality) during a specific time period."7 For example, if Guam's cancer incidence rate for females is 160.0 that means for every 100,000 females in Guam, approximately 160 new cases of cancer were diagnosed for the selected time period.
+Another example: if the population of women in Guam was 50,000, then approximately 80 new cases of cancer would have been diagnosed for the selected time period.
+"Rates provide a useful way to compare the cancer burden irrespective of the actual population size."8 Populations vary greatly, so this method allows us to 'normalize' the data and make valid comparisons between Guam and the U.S. or other States; or comparisons by sex, ethnic group, and/or geographic area.